UselessShyt/Eco-Waste-System/README.md

 Database
 The system is powered by a MySQL database named ecodatabase.
 Ensure that you import the correct database schema from the ecodatabase.sql file, and configure the database connection in your PHP code.

-Contributing
-Feel free to fork the project and submit pull requests.
-All contributions are welcome, including feature enhancements, bug fixes, or suggestions for improvement.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.